top of page

 LEARNING OBJECTIVES:

-• To gain the knowledge and techniques to become safe, proficient, and efficient at performing spay and neuter surgeries on dogs and cats.
+• To gain the knowledge and techniques to become safe, proficient, and efficient at performing spay/neuter surgeries on dogs and cats.

-• To recognize non-routine and challenging spay and neuter surgeries and learn the techniques used to competently perform these unique surgeries.
+• To recognize non-routine and challenging spay/neuter surgeries and learn the techniques used to competently perform these unique surgeries.
 These surgeries include cryptorchid neuters, pregnancies, young puppies and kittens, geriatric dogs and cats, and obese patients.

-• To learn about and acquire the skills to deal with intra-operative complications in a safe and efficient manner, such as a torn ovarian pedicle, torn spermatic cord, excessive bleeding, laceration of the spleen, and bladder/colon puncture.
+• To learn about and acquire the skills to deal with intra-operative complications in a safe and efficient manner, such as a torn ovarian pedicle, torn spermatic cord, excessive bleeding, and laceration of the spleen, bladder, or colon.

 • To learn about and acquire the skills to deal with common post-operative complications, such as scrotal swelling, incision dehiscence, infection, bleeding, stump pyometra/granuloma, and retained ovarian syndrome.